Deloitte Foundation announces Seabin launch to help the fight against micro-plastic sea pollutants has been saved

 26 January 2022 - Malta.
 Deloitte Foundation has announced the launch of its "Seabin", a collector system for floating plastic waste discarded in our marine ecosystem.
 In coordination with NGO Żibel and Strand Marine Systems, the Seabin has been placed in the waters at Marina Di Valletta near Pieta Creek, Marsamxett Harbour, an area where micro-plastics and other water contaminants are deemed high in quantity, in an effort to reduce the pollution of waters in these areas of buildup.

-Deloitte Foundation chairperson, Lisa Dimbleby said, “Much has already been said in terms of there being a climate emergency and it is only by taking meaningful actions, both as organisations and as individuals, that we can make a positive climate impact.
+Deloitte Foundation representative, Lisa Dimbleby said, “Much has already been said in terms of there being a climate emergency and it is only by taking meaningful actions, both as organisations and as individuals, that we can make a positive climate impact.
 With the Seabin, we are adding our voice to the need for cleaner waters through responsible choices as well as joining the network of like-minded organisations who value the importance of environmental sustainability, which is one of the pillars of the Foundation’s diversified strategy toward making an impact that matters.”

 The Seabin will attract floating waste and hydrocarbons to the collector through a constant flow.
 Wastes are collected in a bag of natural fibres and a separator cleans the water that will be released.
 Once full, contents are weighed, data is recorded by maintenance personnel, and the waste is disposed of.
 The Seabin is then reintroduced to the water to begin a new cleaning cycle.
 This eco-friendly and innovative solution will be launched this summer and will form part of the already sizeable array of Seabins around the Maltese islands.